How To Apply for the Solar Decathlon

 Two Challenges, Ten Contests

-The Design Partners pilot program is an optional opportunity for teams to collaborate with organizations that are considering a zero energy ready design for a planned or existing building project.
-Learn more about the Design Partners pilot program.
+The Design Partners program is an optional opportunity for teams to collaborate with organizations that are considering a zero energy ready design for a planned or existing building project.
+Learn more about the Design Partners program.